Christopher Widmer

-Christopher Widmer (May 15, 1780 – May 3, 1858) was a British born physician and surgeon who spent much of his career in Canada.
+Christopher Widmer (May 15, 1780 – May 3, 1858) was a British born medical doctor and surgeon who spent much of his career in Canada.

 Early career

 Before settling in York he was a staff cavalry surgeon on active duty during the Peninsula campaigns.
 He served in Spain and Portugal in the Peninsular War from 1808 to 1824 and in Canada from 1814 to 1817.

 Medical practice in York

 He opened a medical practice in York in 1818 or 1819 where he practiced medicine alone.
 He was appointed to the Medical Board of Upper Canada in 1891 and between 1822 and 1858 he presided over the regulatory boards and helped to push for high standards of both medical practice and education in the area.
 On November 15, 1828 he announced a partnership with Dr. Diehl.
 He continued practicing medicine until his death, remaining a well respected doctor in the City of Toronto.